How to use I2C in Arduino: Communication between two Arduino Boards

 Serial Data (SDA): Sends the data to and from between the Master and slave.

-At any given time only the master will be able to initiate the communication.
+At any given time, only the master will be able to initiate the communication.
 Since there is more than one slave in the bus, the master has to refer to each slave using a different address.
-When addressed only the slave with that particular address will reply back with the information while the others keep quit.
-This way we can use the same bus to communicate with multiple devices.
+When addressed, only the slave with that particular address will reply back with the information, while the others quit.
+This way, we can use the same bus to communicate with I2C between Arduinos.

 The voltage levels of I2C are not predefined.
-I2C communication is flexible, means the device which is powered by 5v volt, can use 5v for I2C and the 3.3v devices can use 3v for I2C communication.
-But what if two devices which are running on different voltages, need to communicate using I2C?
-A 5V I2C bus can’t be connected with 3.3V device.
-In this case voltage shifters are used to match the voltage levels between two I2C buses.
+I2C communication is flexible, which means the device that is powered by 5V, can use 5V for I2C, and the 3.3V devices can use 3v for I2C communication.
+But what if two devices that are running on different voltages, need to communicate using I2C?
+A 5V I2C bus can’t be connected to a 3.3V device.
+In this case , voltage shifters are used to match the voltage levels between two I2C buses.

-There are some set of conditions which frame a transaction.
-Initialization of transmission begins with a falling edge of SDA, which is defined as ‘START’ condition in below diagram where master leaves SCL high while setting SDA low.
+There is a set of conditions that frame a transaction.
+Initialization of transmission begins with a falling edge of SDA, which is defined as ‘START’ condition in the diagram below, where the master leaves SCL high while setting SDA low.

 I2C Start Stop Condition

-In the same manner, rising edge of SDA stops the transmission which is shown as ‘STOP’ condition in above diagram, where the master leaves SCL high and also releases SDA to go HIGH.
-So rising edge of SDA stops the transmission.
+In the same manner, the rising edge of SDA stops the transmission, which is shown as ‘STOP’ condition in the above diagram, where the master leaves SCL high and also releases SDA to go HIGH.
+So the rising edge of SDA stops the transmission.

 I2C First Byte

-R/W bit indicates the direction of transmission of following bytes, if it is HIGH means the slave will transmit and if it is low means the master will transmit.
+R/W bit indicates the direction of transmission of the following bytes, if it is HIGH means the slave will transmit, and if it is low means the master will transmit.

 Each bit is transmitted on each clock cycle, so it takes 8 clock cycles to transmit a byte.
-After each byte either sent or received, ninth clock cycle is held for the ACK/NACK (acknowledged/not acknowledged).
-This ACK bit is generated by either slave or master depending upon the situation.
-For ACK bit, SDA is set to low by master or slave at 9th clock cycle.
-So it is low it considered as ACK otherwise NACK.
+After each byte either sent or received, the ninth clock cycle is held for the ACK/NACK (acknowledged/not acknowledged).
+This ACK bit is generated by either the slave or the master, depending on the situation.
+For the ACK bit, SDA is set to low by the master or slave at the 9th clock cycle.
+So it is low, it is considered as an ACK otherwise NACK.

 Introduction to I2C Message